drklee3/COEN177L/lab4/README.md

     <table_size>    Sets the page table size
 ```

 Simulating a range of memory sizes with `-t <to_table_size>` or `--to <to_table_size>` will use a threadpool with the same number of threads as the number of CPU cores for concurrent simulations.
 While multiple different simulations may be running concurrently, individual simulations are single threaded.
+Instead, use `-o` or `--output` to save hit rate data.

 Using `-v` or `-s` with a range of memory size is not recommended as it may result in very slow simulations.